Busisile-Zilwa2601/rabbit-mq-project/README.md

 **Contents**
 - `PublisherService/` : publisher that sends messages.
 - `ConsumerService/` : consumer that receives and processes messages.
 - `RabbitMqService/` : shared transport and serializer interfaces and a RabbitMQ transport implementation.
+This implementation allows easy addition of     message brokers.
 - `Test/` : unit/integration test examples for the components.
 - `docker-compose.yaml` : optional Docker Compose setup for RabbitMQ and services.